byceps/push-byceps-stats-to-discord/README.md

 The API of the BYCEPS installation has to be enabled and an API token has to be configured and made available for the client.

+If an interval is configured, the tool runs contiuously; otherwise it exits after one channel update.

 ## Usage